Want to understand global socioeconomic trends and your role within them? Just look to the history of how we buy groceries.

 Agricultural production changed as family-run farms were replaced by large industrial operations that supplied food processors and wholesalers.
 Direct exchange between farmers or vendors and citizens in markets, which for centuries contributed to making places livable, all but disappeared.

-Fresh produce and environments that promoted a close-knit social fabric were traded for convenience and formal, less-engaging human relationships.
 Food consumption habits changed.
 Households gradually shifted to ready-to-serve convenience food.
 According to a 2004 Newsweek article, in the US only a third of all dinner entrees were entirely homemade; fully 47% of all suppers eaten at home did not involve turning on the stove at all, and the area in supermarkets dedicated to selling prepared dinners has increased by 168% since 1993.
 When asked in 2010, Canadian consumers indicated that convenience is more important than price when it comes to food purchasing.
 Indeed, few peel tomatoes to make Nonna’s lasagne, and even that American icon, the burger, is sold frozen in a bun with condiments.

 Once-a-week shopping for convenient, ready-to-serve food has led to expanded cupboard space and larger refrigerators, and many households have added a separate freezer in the basement for long-term storage.
 Meanwhile, the actual kitchens where food is prepared have in many cases moved to efficient plants somewhere in the industrial part of town.